 The population will be frozen and people may move out as early as the third quarter of next year.

 The fish pond days of Xiawan Village are long gone.
 Most of the villagers now go out to work.
-With the road development in the Lok Ma Chau Loop in recent years and the upcoming construction of San Tin Science and Technology City, the fish ponds have been filled in again, and even the villagers are facing the fate of moving out of their homes.
+With the road development in the Lok Ma Chau Loop in recent years and the upcoming construction of San Tin Science and Technology City, the fish ponds have been filled in once more, and even the villagers are facing the fate of moving out of their homes.

-The Lands Department announced on the 8th of this month that it announced the resumption of 1,776 new fields in Yuen Long, totaling about 171 hectares of private land, for the first phase of the New Tin Technology City development project.
+The Lands Department announced on the 8th of this month that it announced the resumption of 1,776 new fields in Yuen Long, totaling regarding 171 hectares of private land, for the first phase of the New Tin Technology City development project.
 If the owners or occupiers of the relevant land have objections, they must submit them in writing to the department before May 7.

 The first phase of the development plan covers Ha Wan Village.
 Government personnel entered the village last week, registered the villagers’ information, and began to freeze the population.
 The villagers will be moved out as soon as the third quarter of next year, and they will initially receive public housing compensation and resettlement.